CivicActions/ssp-toolkit/docs/ssp.md

 **Status:** Complete

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a system planning policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Planning (PL) Policy and Procedure document that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs/>.

+##### Project

+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

+The Project developed its security policy planning and procedures based on None, guidance from NIST, the Office of Management and Budget and industry best practices.
+Security policies and procedures are formally documented within the Project SSP, which provides the roles and responsibilities as it pertains to security planning.
+It provides guidance on all aspects of security for the protection of Project information technology resources.
+It defines responsibilities for the implementation and oversight of the guidance contained herein.
+The plan was last updated in December, 2015.

 ### PL-2: System Security Plan